Home > growing garlic in georgia

 To determine when to harvest, you should inspect both the stems and the leaves.
 When one-third to half of a plant’s foliage has begun to die off, it’s time to harvest.
 Additionally, you should check the stems for rigidity before harvesting.
 Because flimsy stems indicate that garlic is immature and not yet ready for harvest.

-How to Properly Dig Up Garlic Bulbs?
 To properly dig up the bulbs, first mark out the planting rows.
 Then, use a garden fork or spade to dig up the bulbs.
 Beginning in one corner of the bed and working your way across.
 When digging up the garlic, be careful not to damage any of the bulbs.

-Curing Process: Once all of the bulbs are dug up, it’s time for curing.
 Curing is an essential process to prepare garlic for long-term storage.
 The first step in curing is drying the garlic.
 Hang the bulbs in a cool, dark place with good air circulation for approximately two weeks.

 If you’d like to speed up the process, you can spread them out on a screen or drying rack for five to seven days instead.
 After this period of time, move them into an area with low humidity and 70°F temperatures.
 Finally, store your cured garlic in mesh bags or a well-ventilated basket.